 Evolving models of care in rehabilitation, as a direct response to those in acute and sub acute care, have seen the focus shift to development of ambulatory rehabilitation services.
 Changes in patient acuity and demand have impacted on the rehabilitation sector, challenging providers to develop innovative models of service delivery that free up traditional inpatient care while continuing to offer quality patient outcomes.

 Provision of out of hospital services presents a number of challenges to providers, including evaluation of the efficacy of program interventions, and with a diverse range of care models across all sectors there are an equally diverse range of accompanying outcome measures.

-Benchmarking allows the opportunity for comparison of similar service models and patient groups, and is invaluable to clinicians and other stakeholders in evaluating and improving models of care and service delivery, and facilitates a resultant standard of best practice.
+Benchmarking allows the opportunity for comparison of similar service models and patient groups, and is invaluable to clinicians and other stakeholders in evaluating and improving models of care and service delivery, facilitating a resultant standard of best practice.

 AROC was established with a main goal of improving clinical rehabilitation outcomes by benchmarking rehabilitation providers nationally.
 An original objective of AROC was expansion of data collection to the non-inpatient care setting having established inpatient data collection and benchmarking.
 The challenge to meeting this objective in an area with such a diverse range of care and service delivery lies in standardising the information collected, including the outcome measure.